NinaTakkunen/AWS-EC2-Experiment/README.md

 - How to launch a cloud-based virtual server
 - Basics of Linux management
 - How to install and manage HHTP Server
-- How to deploy ans serve static websites from EC2
+- How to deploy and serve static websites from EC2